Kate Upton Rocks Daisy Dukes On Greek Adventure

-Blonde bombshell Kate Upton has been jetting around Europe lately, and bringing her 6.1 million Instagram followers along with her for the ride.
+Blond bombshell Kate Upton has been jetting around Europe lately, and bringing her 6.1 million Instagram followers along with her for the ride.
 The beauty sizzled last month with a few stunning selfies taken at the Venice Film Festival.
 Upton channelled some major old Hollywood sensuality at the event in a slinky black dress, and also hit up a yacht with a chic all white look.

 Yesterday, Upton shared an absolutely breathtaking shot on Instagram of an incredibly blue ocean and shore line peppered with structures, and asked her followers to guess where she was.
-In her latest post, she revealed the mystery location — Greece.
+In her latest post, she revealed the mystery location: Greece.

 Upton shared a smoking hot snap of herself exploring the Acropolis of Athens in Athens, Greece.
-She kept things casual for the excursion and rocked a loose t-shirt, baseball cap, sneakers, and a pair of white Daisy Duke shorts.
+She kept things casual for the excursion and rocked a loose T-shirt, baseball cap, sneakers, and a pair of white Daisy Duke shorts.
 The bottoms showcased her toned, tanned legs to perfection and had her fans drooling, though Upton’s attention was focused on the structure in front of her.

-The blonde beauty revealed in the caption that the Acropolis was actually one of her bucket list items, and she was thrilled to finally have a chance to experience it up close and in person.
+The blond beauty revealed in the caption that the Acropolis was actually one of her bucket list items, and she was thrilled to finally have a chance to experience it up close and in person.

 View this post on Instagram